Gabriola Island, BC · A Community Effort

 Genocide is the deliberate extermination of a people - through mass killing, starvation, displacement, or the systematic destruction of the conditions necessary for survival.
 It is defined in the 1948 UN Genocide Convention, which Canada has signed, as acts committed with intent to destroy, in whole or in part, a national, ethnic, racial or religious group.

 The International Court of Justice has ruled there is a plausible case that genocide is being committed in Gaza.
 Amnesty International, Human Rights Watch, and dozens of legal scholars have reached the same conclusion.
+As of May 2026, Genocide Watch lists Gaza, Sudan, the DRC, Myanmar, and Rojava in northern Syria as active Genocide Emergencies.

-When we say Stop Genocide, we mean this.
+When we say STOP GENOCIDE, we mean this.
 Not a metaphor.
 Not hyperbole.
 This.

 That's why Gabriola.